 Family Volunteer Participation

-The program is dependent on parent volunteers, and could not function effectively if families did not volunteer.
-To build community, tap into diverse talents, and spread the tasks around, each family is asked to provide an adult volunteer an average of three hours per week/per child, typically, but not necessarily, in the classroom.
-Although volunteer time is not a requirement for enrollment or continued participation in IS, research has shown that parents involvement in their child's education at school is one of the best predictors of the student's future academic success.
-For the sake of both your student and the continued success of the IS program, we urge all parents to find a way to volunteer for the school.
+Although volunteer time is not a requirement for enrollment or continued participation in IS, research has shown that parents becoming involved in their child's education at school is one of the best predictors of the student's future academic success.
+For the sake of both your student and the continued success of the IS program, we urge all families to find a way to volunteer for the school.

-Lunch is a valuable part of the day and is included in the required daily instructional minutes.
+Lunch is a valuable part of the day.
 Students and teachers converse, practice table manners, and take responsibility for cleaning up.
-During this time there is also a focus on educating the students (mostly in the upper grade lunchroom) concerning food, nutrition, and culture.
+During this time there is also a focus on educating the students concerning food, nutrition, and culture.

 Home Study Time

-Teachers (and/or parent volunteers) in both classrooms will provide students with weekly homework assignments, which should be completed and returned the following week.
+While there is variation in their approach, teachers (and/or parent volunteers) typically provide students with weekly homework assignments, which should be completed and returned the following week.
 Subject to the teacher’s approval, families wishing to modify the homework assignments may do so, as long as the modified assignment represents comparable learning experiences.

 A typical weekly homework assignment might include some or all of the following:

-Families and teachers meet approximately every 8 weeks to discuss student progress and plan for the next 8 weeks.
-Teachers offer materials, textbooks, workbooks, curriculum ideas, and training to interested families to support the home study portion of the program.
 Parents must provide documentation of home-study in a manner approved by the teacher and district.
-If students are attending class, completing their in-class assignments, and turning in their weekly homework packets, little or no additional documentation is likely to be needed at these meetings.
+If students are attending class, completing their in-class assignments, and turning in their weekly homework packets, little or no additional documentation of home study time is likely to be needed.
+Late assignments cannot be used for attendance credit, but can be used to demonstrate educational progress.

 If the student has been absent or not completed their assignments, families may be responsible for providing more extensive documentation of home study.
 When needed, documentation can take the form of originals or copies of student work, photographs of students engaged in activities, brochures or attendance records of classes, titles or copies of books read, music studied, poems recited, lesson plans followed, etc. Documentation of work is required for each of the following subject areas: language arts (reading, writing, handwriting, grammar, oral skills, etc.), math, science, social studies (foreign language, history, economics, holidays, government, etc.), visual and performing arts (art, music, theater, dance), and P.E.